 Field-hunting tip

-Look in metamorphic rocks country — that is the host setting where achyrophanite typically forms.
+Look in metamorphic rocks country, the host setting where achyrophanite typically forms.
 If you start seeing quartz, biotite, feldspar in float, you are in the right ground.
 Field specimens usually show a dodecahedral crystals habit, so train your eye for that shape before scanning the outcrop.